WebAssembly/design/AstSemantics.md

 The table's element type dynamically constrains the type of elements stored in the table and allows engines to avoid some type checks on table use.
-When tables are mutated, any stored value is necessarily coerced (possibly trapping) to the element type.
+When tables are mutated, any stored value must match the element type (by one of static validation constraint, trapping dynamic type validation check, or dynamic coercion).

 In the MVP, the set of operations and types for tables is limited:
 * tables may only be accessed via [`call_table`](#calls);